WHERE I COME FROM: Keep your thoughts under control to assuage fear

-Unless you’ve had your head in the proverbial sand, you’ve been infected with the fear and uncertainty surrounding COVID-19.
+Unless you’ve had your head in the proverbial sand, you’ve been infected with the fear and uncertainty over COVID-19.
 You can’t help but be concerned for yourself and your loved ones, physically, emotionally and economically.
-You can’t help but be concerned for people worldwide who are fighting the same battle, some with far fewer resources than we have in the United States.
+And for people worldwide who are fighting the same battle, some with far fewer resources than the U.S. has.

 Concern is one thing.
 Panic is quite another.

-Believe me, I know how easy it is to give way to what someone years ago called “stinkin’ thinkin,” the kind that serves no purpose other than to cause anxiety.
+I know it's easy to give way to the so-called “stinkin’ thinkin,’” the kind that serves no purpose other than to cause anxiety.
 I fell prey to that on Thursday.
 I had gone out to run a couple of errands, and at one of my stops with the windows down and the sun streaming in, I noticed that my skin felt warm and my chest was tight.
 Could this possibly be the start of coronavirus in my body?
 Should I tell someone?
 Be checked?
 Hastily scribble a will leaving my toilet paper and canned goods to my kids in case I didn’t make it home?

 I half-sheepishly confessed my “stinkin’ thinkin’” to a friend, and she knew exactly what I was talking about.
 She, too, had almost convinced herself she had a fever — until she realized she was wearing a sweater and the lamp she was using was putting out enough heat to make her feel warm.
 She laughed and said, “I took off the sweater and turned off the lamp, and all was well.”